xiangshen-dk/servicenow_agent/DEPLOYMENT_GUIDE.md

 ## Important Notes

+1. **Security**:
-1. **Security**: ServiceNow password is stored in Google Secret Manager
+   - ServiceNow password is automatically uploaded to Google Secret Manager during deployment
+   - The password in .env file is only used during deployment, not stored on the agent
+   - IAM permissions are automatically configured for the agent service account
 2. **File Structure**: Agent code must be in `snow_agent/` directory
 3. **Model Selection**: Use stable models for production deployments
 4. **Error Handling**: Check logs immediately after deployment for any issues